 This is THE BEST Portobello Kids area!

-Notting Hill Portobello Road Market Food Shopping
+No.4: Notting Hill Portobello Road Market Food Shopping

 There’s iconic London market stalls at Portobello markets, just like you see in the film, including fish mongers, seafood sellers, and cheese stalls

 Pick up your favourite foods for a London picnic.